(2/2) The Concept Brand

 After all this is only one work single handedly produced by one individual alone.

-Adding to the logistical impossibility as with any start-up businesses - complex taxation, fiscal complexities, risks with intermittent partnership/s ventures, franchising laws, property acquisition rights, legal indemnity protection/s one after another.
-All of these concerns highlight the very failing irony of our capitalistic system itself - to be succesfull, one must somehow remain both infinitely leveraged against all odds and defamations.
+As with any start-up businesses - the fiscal / taxation obligations and their complexities, risks with intermittent partnership/s ventures, franchising laws, property acquisition rights, legal indemnity protection/s one after another all compounds the difficulty of capitalism.
+For nothing is free without leverages.
+To be validated as succesfull thus, one must somehow remain infinitely leveraged against all odds.

-Perhaps in an entirely different System (whereby money; as an instrument of value and exchange is not implemented) - everything and all that we know about “visual strategy”, branding and competitive marketing “personalities” as such - would be interpreted very, very differently if such competitive motive/s (towards monetary & profiteering goal/s) do not exist in the first place.
+Perhaps in an entirely different System (whereby money; as an instrument of such Leverage and exchange is not implemented) - everything and all that we know about “visual strategy”, branding and competitive marketing “personalities” would be interpreted very, very differently.
+Given if such motive/s (towards capitalistic goals of totalitarian ownership over many) do not exist in the first place.

 This brand cares little about its narcissist exposure by ways of "likes" or "subscribers".
 Its existence relies on its perpetual, invisible-trust of learn and "live-it-foward" model as free-self awareness, decentralised education.
 All of which stems from reading the free-for-download manuscript This Is™ Humility Through Frugality.